danyeric123/social-media-clone/README.md

 # Nagging-Media
 ## Description:
 Nagging-Media is a social media clone where you can post, like, and comment on friends posts.
 You can also add categories to your posts and see posts based on categories.
+The search functionality is robust: You can search profiles, posts, or posts with certain categories.
 Much of the inspiration comes from Instagram and Facebook.
 You can also join the chatroom to chat with others.

 ## Technologies and Languages:
 - HTML/CSS/Javascript